nadjazaric/curriculum-hometask/README.md

 * Provide users an option to delete the comment.
 * Enable user an option to choose their user image (avatar).
 This will require adding nore avatar images to 'img' folder OR Make a random avatar choice - add more user avatar images and randomly assign them to a comment.
-  * Add search option to table of recent comments.
-User should input a search term in input field and search for that term in comment content.

-There's tons more features that you could try to add, if you want.
-Be creative!
+* Make your own bonus task! :) Add a functionality that will demonstrate your skill of using url parameters and placeholders in Flask.
+Be creative.